-Voice of America Director Amanda Bennett oversees BBG’s largest organization, providing content in 45 languages to an estimated 188 million people each week on radio, television, mobile and the Internet.
+Voice of America Director Amanda Bennett oversees the U.S. Agency for Global Media’s largest organization, providing content in more than 45 languages to more than 270 million people each week on radio, television, mobile and the Internet.

-Amanda Bennett is a Pulitzer Prize-winning author, investigative journalist and editor.
+Amanda Bennett is a Pulitzer Prize-winning author, investigative journalist and editor and was named Director of the Voice of America in March 2016.
 Through 2013, she was Executive Editor, Bloomberg News, where she created and ran a global team of investigative reporters and editors.
 She was also co-founder of Bloomberg News’ Women’s project.
-She was editor of The Philadelphia Inquirer from June, 2003, to November, 2006, and prior to that was editor of the Herald-Leader in Lexington, Kentucky.
+She was editor of The Philadelphia Inquirer from June 2003 to November 2006, and prior to that was editor of the Herald-Leader in Lexington, Kentucky.
 She also served for three years as managing editor/projects for The Oregonian in Portland.
-Bennett served as a Wall Street Journal reporter and editor for more than 20 years.
+Bennett served as a Wall Street Journal reporter for more than 20 years.
 A graduate of Harvard College, she held numerous posts at the Journal, including auto industry reporter in Detroit in the late 70s and early 80s, Pentagon and State Department reporter, Beijing correspondent, management editor/reporter, national economics correspondent and, finally, chief of the Atlanta bureau until 1998, when she moved to The Oregonian.
-Most recently, she has been a contributing columnist for The Washington Post.
+She has also been a contributing columnist for The Washington Post.

-She was a member of the board of the Pulitzer Prizes from 2003 to 2010, when she served as co-Chair of the Board.
-She has also served on the boards of the Loeb Awards, the American Society of News Editors; as well as the board of advisers of the Temple University Press; the board of directors of Axis Philly, a nonprofit local news site; and of the Rosenbach Museum, a Philadelphia museum of rare books.
+She was a member of the board of the Pulitzer Prizes from 2003 to 2011, and served as co-Chair of the Pulitzer Board in 2010.
+She has also served on the boards of the Loeb Awards, the American Society of News Editors; and of the Fund for Investigative Journalism as well as the board of advisers of the Temple University Press; the board of directors of Axis Philly, a nonprofit local news site; and of the Rosenbach Museum, a Philadelphia museum of rare books.